PwC in the news

 - 4 March: Unleashing talent is job for chief executives (The Edge Financial Daily)

 CEOs need to take the lead in unleashing talent in order for Malaysia to achieve a developed nation status, said Minister in the Prime Minister's Department, Datuk Seri Idris Jala during PwC's "What future are you preparing for" dialogue.
 The dialogue discussed the shared agenda between the private and public sectors as a critical growth factor, and other key findings of PwC's 14th Annual Global CEO Survey.

-27 January: PricewaterhouseCoopers is now PwC
+- 27 January: PricewaterhouseCoopers is now PwC (The Edge)

 After 13 years of being known — internally and externally — as PwC, the global professional services firm has finally decided to embrace its nickname officially with a logo change.